How to Make Professional Deviled Eggs: No Green Rings & Easy Peel

 Not so much the Americans.
 We still think of them as being “deviled,” like Devil’s Food Cake, because… Well, they are just so freakin’ bad for you.
 The name?
 It stuck.
 Nothing has much changed since then.
 We are still making them for family get-togethers and for Thanksgiving dinners and after bad break-ups.
 Even the recipe remains unchanged.

-You hard-cook (hard-boil) some eggs, scoop out the yolks, mash it up with mayonnaise, add some standard seasonings, spoon the whole mess back in, then sprinkle the plate with Smoked Paprika.
+You hard-cook some eggs, scoop out the yolks, mash it up with mayonnaise, add some standard seasonings, spoon the whole mess back in, then sprinkle the plate with Smoked Paprika.

 Couldn’t be easier.